junwen-k/use-ask/packages/preact/README.md

 ### Using `@preact/signals` (optional)

-Swap to the signals variant for signal-based subscriptions.
-Only the imports and how you read `call` change:
+If you're already using `@preact/signals` in your project, you can switch to the signals variant by changing imports.
+The only difference is you read values via `.value`:

 ```tsx
 import { createSingletonCallStore, useSingletonCallStore } from '@ui-call/preact/signals';